Our top tips for improving your ski technique in any piste condition.

 Slushy snow conditions:

 As the snow warms the sun, it turns from powdery and light to wet and heavy acting as somewhat of a shock absorber.
 If you love skiing in the spring, it is inevitable that you will encounter slushy snow, especially on the lower slopes and as the day progresses.
-It might take a while to get used to the slush and you will need to change your technique yet again, but once you master it, you will love spring skiing:
+It might take a while to get used to the slush and you will need to change your technique yet again, but once you master it, you will love Easter skiing:

 - Tackle the piste by taking big round turns and be patient, as it takes longer for your skis to move in the heavy slushy snow.